 15. Milsons Point

-Extremely simple to get to a place at Milsons Point where it’s ideal along the harbor, so there is no chance of anybody getting in your method.
+Extremely simple to get to a place at Milsons Point where it’s ideal along the harbor, so there is no chance of anybody getting in your way.
 This shot is taken a little additional up and based on among the sandstone rock ledges that extend out.
 For an angle like this, you are going to require a lens that goes to around 16– 20 mm, and this shot is a stitch.
 However, the result is impressive.

 16. Shangri-La Hotel

-Ok for those who have some extra money and desire to impress your enjoyed one, while privately getting to photo one of the most beautiful views in Sydney, then this is for you.
+Ok for those who have some extra money and desire to impress your beloved one, while privately getting to photo one of the most beautiful views in Sydney, then this is for you.
 Shooting through the window of the Shangri’s premium spaces with an incredible view over Sydney icons is tough to beat and explain, most beautiful of all, it’s fantastic on the dawn.

 17. Sydney’s Eastern and Nothern Beaches